elusivecodes/FrostCore/README.md

 Get a style property for the first element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `style` is a string indicating the style property value to return.

 ```
 const style = core.getStyle(nodes, style);
 ```

 Set style properties for each element.

+- `nodes` is a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object.
+- `style` is a string indicating the style property value to set.
+- `value` is the value you wish to set the style property to.
+- `important` is a boolean indicating the style should be set as important, and will default to *false*.

 ```
 core.setStyle(nodes, styles);